NinetiesPaul/symfony-tasks-api/readme.md

-## About
+## Tasks API in PHP's Symfony
-This is a PHP's Symfony base application running on Docker.
-This is just a simple API that you can:
+A simple API using PHP's Symfony.
+It has some basic functions, like:

-- User registration
+- User registration and authentication using JWT
-- User authentication using JWT
+- Perform CRUD operations of Tasks
-- CRUD operations of Tasks
+- Some basics business rules enforced

 My main goal is to showcase some of Symfony's features like: